All posts

 4

-3 of the 10 subagents refused the first dispatch as “suspected prompt injection.”
+3 of the 10 agents refused the first dispatch as “suspected prompt injection.”
 Same prompt, same workload as the 7 that ran it without issue.

-The SDK pipeline kept the repeated work in one batch.
-Subagent fanout split it into isolated agent loops, which added retries.
+The SDK kept the repeated work in one batch.
+The Claude subagents turned it into ten isolated runs, which added retries.

 Same answer